 Have a a beautiful week ahead.
-Remember, work had while you’re young and strong… so that nobody is calling around to find where to ‘dump’ you when you 86!
+Remember, work hard while you’re young and strong… so that nobody is calling around to find where to ‘dump’ you when you’re 86!
 Be kind… because the chances of ‘That wicked Baba’ being pushed down the stairs are very high.

 Live.
 Love.
 Laugh.